 Benefits to Rain Water Harvesting

-For property owners whose home is in rural locations, rain water harvesting, in addition to a ground well, may be the only option.
+For property owners whose home is in a rural location, rain water harvesting, in addition to a ground well, may be the only option.
 Collecting and storing your own water can do much to provide you with the means to enjoy a more sustainable and independent source of water.
 This is a great option for homestead living and off the grid living.

 Further benefits of rain water harvesting are having a store of water on hand in case of an emergency.
 Utilizing rain water for fire suppression or for a sprinkler system can do much to improve the safety of your environment.
 Increasing your property value through purchase and installation of the right systems can even lower the cost of your insurance coverage and monthly premiums in some situations.

-Rain Water Harvesting Methods
+Rain Water Harvest Methods